A unique methodology is used to screen for attractive stocks

 Of course, the logical solution is to screen for stocks that are cheap based on PE and Price to Sales ratio and Price to Book ratio, etc. If we do that, we quickly find out that there are few or no stocks to buy, especially in this expensive market.
 And why must a stock be cheap based on all measures?
 A technology stock has little assets and yet is worth a lot because of its earnings power.
 These stocks would never show up on your screen if you require that stocks must also have low Price to Book ratios.

 This problem can be overcome by screening for stocks using analysed rather than raw valuation data.
 This means that for every stock in the global investment database we would determine whether it is cheap or expensive based on the best combination of five valuation indicators – Price to Earnings, Price to Sales, Price to Cash Flow, Price to Book and Dividend Yield.
 After that, we only have one thing to screen for – stocks that are cheap.
+To find out more about our stock valuation methodology, click here.

-This way we don’t have multiple lists to further spend time on to do qualitative research.
+This way we don’t have multiple lists to further spend time on to do research.
 And we don’t have the dilemma of deciding which list to choose from.

 Follow this website on social media to get the latest content: